 Installing an ESXi Host with Kickstart file

-Step 1: Boot the ESXi host with a VMware ESXi ISO.
+Boot the ESXi host with a VMware ESXi ISO (ISO file can be obtained from the VMware download page).

-Step 3: Enter the following line after runweasel:
+Enter one of the following lines after runweasel:

 When deploying some virtual machines in a test environment I ran into the following problem.
 In most cases, I make use of a VMware vCenter Storage DRS cluster, in this case when deploying a virtual machine the best-suited datastore is selected for the virtual machines.
 The only problem is not all customers are entitled to use Storage DRS, because Storage DRS requires a vSphere Enterprise Plus license.
 So I needed to create a workaround to select a datastore with enough space.
 The default PowerCLI behaviour is selecting the first datastore detected on a alphabetic order.